Aberdeen: Other sports

 The City of Aberdeen Swim Team (COAST) was based in Northfield swimming pool, but since the opening of the Aberdeen Aquatics Centre in 2014, it is now based there, as it has a 50 m pool as opposed to the 25 m pool at Northfield.
 It has been in operation since 1996.
 The team comprises several smaller swimming clubs and has enjoyed success throughout Scotland and in international competitions.
 Three of the team's swimmers qualified for the 2006 Commonwealth Games.
 There are four boat clubs that row on the River Dee: Aberdeen Boat Club (ABC), Aberdeen Schools Rowing Association (ASRA), Aberdeen University Boat Club (AUBC) and Robert Gordon University Boat Club (RGUBC).

 The city has one national league side, Stoneywood-Dyce.
 Local "Grades" cricket has been played in Aberdeen since 1884.
 Aberdeenshire were the 2009 and 2014 Scottish National Premier League and Scottish Cup Champions.
 Aberdeen University Shinty Club (Scottish Gaelic: Club Camanachd Oilthigh Obar Dheathain) is the oldest constituted shinty club in the world, dating back to 1861.

 The city council operates public tennis courts in various parks including an indoor tennis centre at Westburn Park.
 The Beach Leisure Centre is home to a climbing wall, gymnasium and a swimming pool.
 There are numerous swimming pools dotted around the city notably the largest, the Bon Accord Baths which closed down in 2008.
-In common with many other major towns and cities in the UK, Aberdeen has an active roller derby league, Granite City Roller Derb.
+In common with many other major towns and cities in the UK, Aberdeen has an active roller derby league, Granite City Roller Derby.

-The Aberdeen Roughnecks American football club is a new team that started in 2012 and is the first team that Aberdeen has witnessed since the Granite City Oilers that began in 1986 and were wound up in the mid-1990s.Aberdeen Oilers Floorball Club was founded in 2007.
+The Aberdeen Roughnecks American football club is a new team that started in 2012 and is the first team that Aberdeen has witnessed since the Granite City Oilers that began in 1986 and were wound up in the mid-1990s.
+Aberdeen Oilers Floorball Club was founded in 2007.
 The club initially attracted a range of experienced Scandinavian and other European players who were studying in Aberdeen.
 Since their formation, Aberdeen Oilers have played in the British Floorball Northern League and went on to win the league in the 2008/09 season.
 The club played a major role in setting up a ladies league in Scotland.
 The Oilers' ladies team ended up second in the first ladies league season (2008/09).